helperdiscord/petitio/docs/docs/guides/getting-started.md

 [PetitioRequest#text][request-text], which sends the request and invokes text parsing for you in one call.

 That's the basics covered!
-Check out some more [usage examples], or read through our [other guides].
+Feel free to read through our [other guides], or take a look at more [basic examples].

 [default export]: ../pkg/modules/petitio#export
 [PetitioRequest]: ../pkg/classes/petitiorequest.petitiorequest-1